 Steel Pulse - Chapter 1

 Their first home, in Alfred Road, was in the centre of their community.
 Colin attended Rookery Road junior school, where he enjoyed football and cycling and where his artistic flair soon became evident at a young age when his drawing of a tea plantation impressed his teachers.
 As he explains, "I was already developing an identity and was showing others how to draw.
 But Basil was a brilliant artist, much better than me at the time, on a different level.
 His sketching was just so good, his drawing would 'get up from the page' which meant it was very good."
-Once Colin moved to Handsworth Wood Boys school in Church Lane, the input from specialist art teachers honed his skills and he soon learnt how to paint correctly.
+Once Colin moved to Handsworth Wood Boys school in Church Lane, the input from specialist art teachers honed his skills and he soon learned how to paint correctly.
 One of his sidelines was drawing, and selling, pictures of the pop idols of the time like David Cassidy and Michael Jackson, to the girls in the school next door.
 That made the otherwise shy and reserved youngster, very popular.
 Colin enjoyed life at Handsworth Wood.
 He loved his art lessons and his sports, playing for the school at football and also representing them at cross-country.
 He also took part in the sprint relays though never reached the heady heights of Basil, whose own sporting prowess was exceptional.

 It had taken Basil a while to adjust to his new surroundings including the freezing weather after the carefree lifestyle he'd known in the Caribbean.
 School was simply so different to what he'd been used to.
 The teaching methods and the whole concept was totally alien to him and it took a year or so to settle into the rhythm of life in England.
 His secondary school education began at Handsworth Wood Boys school and that's where Basil began to prosper and blossom.
 He was fortunate that in his words, "all the bright kids went to that school at the same time, it was just pure energy" and included amongst his schoolfriends was David Hinds, who would loom large in Basil's formative years.
 "Handsworth Wood was a good school.
 One of the first things they did was to find out what you could do, what you were good at.
 I wanted to play the trumpet but couldn't blow it, so took up the trombone instead.
 In a way its the nicest brass instrument to play and it gave me a vibe for electric guitar, a sort of natural progression."
 John Surtees, his school music teacher and a folk club held at the school were additional influences at that time and helped him to read music and gain a better appreciation of what he was hearing and playing.